Deepak Badarinath, University of Oxford

 Stefano Cortinovis, University of Oxford

 Stefano is from Italy and holds a BSc in Economics and Computer Science and an MSc in Data Science from Bocconi University.
 During his studies, he developed a strong interest in the philosophical, theoretical, and practical aspects of the Bayesian methodology.
 In his master’s thesis, Stefano studied multivariate species sampling models, a recent attempt to define a unifying framework for discrete dependent nonparametric priors.
 In his spare time, Stefano enjoys playing chess and hiking.
-At the StatML CDT, he wishes to strengthen his knowledge of Bayesian nonparametrics and Bayesian computation, and to explore areas of statistical machine learning with which he is less familiar.
+At StatML, he wishes to strengthen his knowledge of Bayesian nonparametrics and Bayesian computation, and to explore areas of statistical machine learning with which he is less familiar.

 Alex Forster, University of Oxford

-Alex is joining the StatML CDT after finishing his Bachelor’s and Master’s degrees in Maths at Cambridge.
+Alex is joining StatML after finishing his Bachelor’s and Master’s degrees in Maths at Cambridge.
 In his master’s, Alex specialised in statistics and machine learning, and wrote his Part III essay on generative adversarial networks and their application in biomedical imaging.
-Alex’s research interests at the CDT include time series analysis, high dimensional statistics, and network analysis.
+Alex’s research interests include time series analysis, high dimensional statistics, and network analysis.
 He is looking forward to exploring applications in finance under the joint supervision of Mihai Cucuringu and Alvaro Cartea at the Oxford Man Institute of Quantitative Finance.
 Originally from Southampton, Alex enjoys playing cricket and watching sport in his spare time.

 Samuel Howard, University of Oxford

 Sam is originally from Stockport and studied for a Master’s in Mathematics at Oxford University.
 During his degree, he specialised in functional analysis and probability theory and studied applications of optimisation methods to the best-of-both-worlds bandit problem for his master’s dissertation.
 He also previously studied bandit problems during a research internship at the Oxford Mathematics Department in 2021.
-As part of the StatML CDT, Sam intends to study reinforcement learning theory, while also widening his knowledge of other areas of statistics and machine learning.
+As part of the programme, Sam intends to study reinforcement learning theory, while also widening his knowledge of other areas of statistics and machine learning.
 His first mini-project will be supervised by Patrick Rebeschini and Ciara Pike-Burke and will investigate high-dimensional online/reinforcement learning for low-dimensional structures.
 In his spare time, Sam enjoys hiking and running, and also playing the guitar and double bass.